 Identify which of your colleges are offering online or in-person interviews this summer and begin scheduling them.

 Book a meeting with your consultant to rehearse key messages about yourself, prepare questions and do a mock interview before the first interview.

 Set a goal to complete the main section of the Common Application, including the personal essay, before school starts.
 You should plan to complete your personal essay by the end of July unless you made

 “Colleges will be test optional again this year, so I don’t have to worry about tests, right?”

-In our practice we are asked a variation on this question frequently, and the answer is complicated.
-First some background: virtually every college and university in the USA, as well as many international institutions, offered test-optional policies for the 2020-2021 application year due to Covid-related test cancellations, and it is looking like the trend will continue for 2021-2022…
+In our practice, we are asked a variation on this question frequently, and the answer is complicated.
+First, some background: virtually every college and university in the USA, as well as many international institutions, offered test-optional policies for the 2020-2021 application year due to Covid-related test cancellations.
+For the 2021-2022 application, most colleges continued…

 Children who have been diagnosed with a learning disability or a medical issue that affects their learning, or who currently receive accommodations such as extended time or use of a computer at school, should start thinking early in high school about applying for accommodations for the SAT or ACT.
 Starting early means 9th or 10th grade.